More Information About Personal Loans

 When you're applying for one of the best personal loans, you'll notice that you often have the option of either getting a fixed rate or variable rate loan.
 A fixed rate loan is one where the interest rate is the same throughout the entire life of that loan.
 That means that if the interest rate is 5% when you first take out your loan, it will be 5% when you make your last payment.

 In contrast, variable rate loans have an interest rate varies over the course of making installment payments.
 The interest rate on variable rate loans is usually tied to a particular index such as a prime rate.
 This interest rate can go up or down and your variable rate loan’s interest rate will also go up and down correspondingly.
-That means that if you take out a variable rate loans that charges 5% interest, your interest rate could go up to 7% or 10% over the life of the loan or could go down to as low as 2% or 3%.
+That means that if you take out a variable rate loans that charges 5% interest, your interest rate could go up, for example, to 7% or 10% over the life of the loan or could go down to as low as 2% or 3%.
 Because of this uncertainty, variable rate loans are often discounted over fixed rate loans.
 For that reason, it might seem like your best option is a variable rate because it is a cheaper choice when you're applying for a loan.

 What's important to take into account when deciding between fixed and variable rate loans is whether you believe the interest rates are going to go up or down over the course of your installment payments.
 If interest rates are very high when you’re taking out your loan, then a variable rate loan could give you the opportunity of paying a lower rate later on.
 But if interest rates are at a particularly low point, then you would have to be careful about taking out a variable rate loan because the likelihood that the interest rate on your loan would increase could be quite high.